sodadata/docs/soda/scan.md

 ## Go further

+* Learn how to define a list of [columns to exclude]({% link soda-sql/scan-yaml.md %}#scan-yaml-configuration-keys) when Soda SQL excutes a scan on a dataset.
+* Learn how to specify the datasets you wish to [include or exclude]({% link soda-sql/configure.md %}#specify-or-exclude-datasets-to-analyze) during `soda anayze`.
 * Learn more about [scan YAML files]({% link soda-sql/scan-yaml.md %}).
 * Learn more about [creating monitors]({% link soda-cloud/monitors.md %}) in Soda Cloud.
 * Learn how to configure [metrics]({% link soda-sql/sql_metrics.md %}) in your YAML files.